mikanelson/GatsbyTicTacToe/README.txt

-# Gatsby TicTacToe
+Gatsby TicTacToe

-This project is a port of ReactJS's tutorial found [here](https://reactjs.org/tutorial/tutorial.html).
+This project is a port of ReactJS's tutorial found here: https://reactjs.org/tutorial/tutorial.html.